 Lagrangians

-The well-behaved energy of associative memories is captured by the Lagrangian of the neurons
+The well-behaved dynamics of associative memories is described by the Lagrangians of the neurons.

-The Lagrangian functions are central to understanding the energy that neuron layers provide to an associative memory, and they can be thought of as the integrand of common activation functions (e.g., relus and softmaxes).
-All lagrangians are functions of the form:
+Lagrangian functions are fundamental to the energy of 🌀neuron layers.
+These convex functions can be seen as the integral of common activation functions (e.g., relus and softmaxes).
+All Lagrangians are functions of the form:

 We want to rely on JAX’s autograd to automatically differentiate our Lagrangians into activation functions.
-For certain Lagrangians, the naively autodiff-ed function of the defined Lagrangian is numerically unstable (e.g., lagr_sigmoid(x).sum() and lagr_tanh(x).sum()).
+For certain Lagrangians, the naively autodiff-ed function of the defined Lagrangian is numerically unstable (e.g., lagr_sigmoid(x) and lagr_tanh(x)).
 In these cases, we follow JAX’s documentation guidelines to define custom_jvps to fix this behavior.

 lagr_identity